Personal Injury

 Common Knee and Leg Injuries

-Maginnis Law represents injured North Carolinians throughout the state, including folks with significant knee and leg injuries.
-When the insurance company falsely claims your knee injury is pre-existing, we will help you prove otherwise.
+Maginnis Howard represents injured North Carolinians throughout the state, including folks with significant knee and leg injuries.
+When the insurance company falsely claims your injury is pre-existing, we will help you prove otherwise.
 For personal injury cases, we offer a contingency fee arrangement.
 You only pay attorneys’ fees if we make a financial recovery for you.
 We also offer free case evaluations and consultations.
 To speak with one of our attorneys today, visit our contact page.